 Drawing Contours using CHAIN_APPROX_SIMPLE

-algorithm works and differs from the CHAIN_APPROX_NONE
+algorithm works and what makes it different from the CHAIN_APPROX_NONE

 algorithm.